julien6/omarl_experiments/README.md

 ***Note: Learning should converge faster as search space is reduced***

-TODO: showing the learning curve with and without OMARL, time to converge, stability...

 Finally, we can extract the organizational specifications out of the resulting

 ```python